Rishabh-Chandrode/SDE-Sheet/LinkedList and Arrays/readme.md

             surely say that there is a block to the left of r which is at least of height[r].
 So by traversing these cases and using two pointers approach the time complexity can be decreased without using extra space.

+## 5)Remove Duplicates from Sorted Array
+        Two pointer on at ind and other iterating